 If the VA attempts to use this inaccurate date, you’ll need to appeal that decision to get the appropriate back pay.

 “The firm got me to 70%, and I was happy.
 Individual unemployability was awarded to me and to this day I’m so grateful.
 My future is no longer bleak.
 These people work very hard for you.“

 R.C., a Navy veteran in HawaiiFacebook review

 Our VA disability lawyers can help you get the unemployability back pay you deserve

 So, what do you do when the VA makes a mistake?
-The VA disability lawyers at Woods and Woods have filed appeals for thousands of veterans who are missing back pay from the VA.
+The VA-accredited disability attorneys at Woods and Woods have filed appeals for thousands of veterans who are missing back pay from the VA.
 You can get your missing back pay – even if you don’t discover it until years later.
 Unfortunately, missing back pay is more common than you think.
 Give Woods and Woods a call and learn about your eligibility.
 We will have you tell us about your mental and physical disabilities and your work history.
 Legal consultations are free and confidential.
 You only pay us if we win your case.

 Talk to Us About Your Claim: